 Should I practice lots of tests and find all the synonyms?

-It is always a good idea to practice IELTS reading tests, however, there are just far too many synonyms in the English language and it is extremely unlikely that the same ones will come up again.
+It is always a good idea to practice for the IELTS reading test, however, there are just far too many synonyms in the English language and it is extremely unlikely that the same ones will come up again.

 So how do I improve my vocabulary?